MoAshour93/MLX_Finetuning/README.md

 # Fine-tuning Large Language Models on Apple Silicon Macs using MLX & Llama.cpp
-This repository aims at providing a detailed guidance about how you can fine-tune large language models on Apple Silicon Macs using MLX and llamac.cpp.
+This repository aims at providing a detailed guidance about how you can fine-tune large language models on Apple Silicon Macs using the **MLX Framework** and **llama.cpp**.

 ## Acknowledgements
 A number of resources helped in creating this guidance.
 This repository aims at collating the most useful information from all the following resources: